Boost Productivity and Employee Engagement by Throwing Out the Idea of the “Annual Review”

 To see how TalentGuard can help you implement an effective Career Pathing process for your organization, request a Career Pathing demo.

-Why are you conducting performance reviews the same way you did five years ago?
+Career Development Approach to Performance Management Why are you conducting performance reviews the same way you did five years ago?
 To help improve employee performance?
 To increase productivity?
 To reward top performers?
 To check a box?
 You’re not alone.
 A recent survey showed that over 90% companies are still doing traditional performance reviews.
-So if everyone’s still doing it that way […]
+So if […]